gogorazet/tecator/README.md

 # tecator

-All details about the exercise and data can be found here https://www.openml.org/search?type=data&sort=runs&id=505&status=active
+All details about the exercise and data can be found here: https://www.openml.org/search?type=data&sort=runs&id=505&status=active

 Here, the goal is to analyze the dataset and predict the variable “fat” using machine learning methodologies.

+Results and methodology are summarized here: https://docs.google.com/presentation/d/1vji543cdNZ1sYop-2QJWnrvxKXrRKqssRsSyIu1ChqY/edit#slide=id.p

 ## Data summary